viljami/ruuvi-home-lite/AI_CODING_GUIDELINES.md

 1. Search existing files for similar content
 2. If ANY overlap exists, consolidate instead of duplicating
 3. If absolutely certain you need repetition: **ASK FOR EXPLICIT CONFIRMATION**
-4. Reviewer must approve repetition with clear justification
+4. Reviewer must approve repetition with clear justification - never repeat if it due to bad design or technical dept, rather cleanup as we go

 ### Simplicity Requirements